dimitri/pgloader/pgloader.1.md

 Numbers:

-  - type tinyint to smallint
+  - type tinyint to smallint using integer-to-string
-  - type integer to bigint
+  - type integer to bigint   using integer-to-string

   - type float to float   using float-to-string
   - type real to real     using float-to-string